fraterrisus/walkthroughs/bards-tale-1/walkthrough.md

 open all night. *But*!
 Don't go near the Scarlet Bard yet because there's a Samurai Statue in the way.
 The Samurai is worth around 170 XP per character but does up to 20 damage and tends not to drop very much gold — it's a risk I don't recommend taking until you're already level 2 and have gathered enough gold to buy your next spell level.
 (If you need a tavern because you have a Bard in your party, there's another one 1S of the Review Board.)

 Your first stop needs to be Garth's to buy the package listed above; again, consider the Tower Shield and/or Scale Armor if you have enough cash for the upgrades.
-Don't buy anything more powerful than a Staff ($20, 1–8) because the only thing Garth sells you that's significantly better is the Halberd ($200, 1–16).
-The War Axe ($70, 2–8) and Broadsword ($80, 2–8) aren't actually improvements.
+Don't buy anything more powerful than a Staff ($20, 1–8) unless you can afford a Halberd ($200, 1–16).
+The War Axe ($70, 2–8) and Broadsword ($80, 2–8) aren't really any better than a Staff.
 And all of this might turn up in post-combat loot, anyway.

-My early-game strategy for surviving looks like this: Walk from the Guild to the Thief Temple and hang out there *during the day*.
+My strategy for surviving Level 1 looks like this: Walk from the Guild to the Thief Temple.
 If you've spent some Spell Points, hang out in the sunshine while they [regenerate](#managing-spell-points).
 Otherwise you can scout through the nearby houses to try to trigger fights.
 Fight a battle.
 If you win and you have enough cash, go to the temple and heal yourself.
 Then immediately go back to the Guild and save all your characters.
 (Note that this helpfully resets the day clock to Early Morning, too.)
 Sell loot at Garth's as necessary and repeat.
+If it somehow gets dark out, run back to the Guild and reset the clock.

 Unfortunately, there's still a fair bit of luck involved here.
-At first level your characters can't really take more than two or three hits before dying, even at max HP.
-To be safe, run from anything with more than two or three enemies, always run from Barbarians (ow), and consider running from anything else in Group II (see [Bestiary](#bestiary)).
+At 1st level your characters can't really take more than two or three hits before dying, even at max HP.
+To be safe, run from anything with more than two or three enemies, always run from Barbarians (ow) and Magicians (+`OLD`, which is expensive to heal now and gets worse after 1st level), and consider running from anything else in Group II (see [Bestiary](#bestiary)).
 Of course, running won't always work.
-When a character dies, you can either quit and reload, or (if it's early enough in the character's career) save their equipment and make a replacement character.
+When a character dies, you can either quit and reload, or if it's early enough in the character's career, make a replacement character and transfer the dead character's equipment to them.
+(Bonus: an extra portion of starting gold that you can use to heal the rest of your party.)
 If your emulator has a save-state function, use it early and often.

-Don't be afraid to burn your Magician's SP on *M1:VOPL* to increase your fighters' damage output; they're not good for much else at this point.
+Don't be afraid to burn your Magician's SP on *M1:VOPL* to increase your fighters' damage output; the Magician isn't good for much else at this point.
 Likewise, *C1:ARFI* is like a fourth melee attack, which is crucial against larger groups.

 If you draw more Gnomes and Kobolds and fewer Barbarians and Nomads, you have a chance at keeping your party alive for a while.
 If you cheated for more money and more AC, your chances go up a bit.
 Regardless, this part of the game is literally a grind; if this isn't your first rodeo, it'll probably take you a couple of hours to hit level 2.
 You'll probably die and reload a bunch.
 But you *will* get there, I promise.